Southwest Airlines Rebranding Signage

 A small revision like removing and replacing signage may seem simple.
 But with varying kinds of airport ownership and regulations, varying standards for signage and construction in each airport, hanging a sign can be a complex process that puts to work all of our stakeholder collaboration skills.

 In order to accomplish each individual installation in a short amount of time, the process is layered, with 6 to 10 active projects overlapping in different stages of design and approval.
-For each project, the Aviation Division’s Project Blue team leader researches ahead of time the signage requirements and approval process at each airport, beginning with understanding the facility’s unique design constraints and approval process.
+For each project, the Aviation Group’s Project Blue team leader researches ahead of time the signage requirements and approval process at each airport, beginning with understanding the facility’s unique design constraints and approval process.
 Reviews and approval intensity varies from in-depth to instantaneous depending on the facility.

 Q&D works together with our vendor partner to create fabrication drawings and submits them to the appropriate review team.
 Once the review is complete and approved, fabrication starts and the duration is proportionate with the size and number of signs.
 Signs are shipped to the airport and met there by a team of Q&D installers who have pre-arranged the work with the airport staff and are experienced at working around travelers and airline operations without impacting them.